roscoj/launch_school_repo/assessment_prep/introduction_to_programming_notes.md

 **While and Until Loops**

-* A while and until loops are given a parameter
+* While and until loops are given a parameter
 * While loops: if the condition returns false, the while loop is broken out of
 * Until loops: same as above but simple rephrasing of the problem
 * Syntax as follows (sub out while for until where applicable):